freetype/docwriter/README.md

 # FreeType Docwriter

-Docwriter is an API documentation generator for the FreeeType Library that extracts and builds Markdown docs from the FreeType header files.
+Docwriter is an API documentation generator for the FreeType Library that extracts and builds Markdown docs from the FreeType header files.

 ## Installation